Insights for Maximizing the Value of Your Liberty Mutual Insurance Claim

 - In 2016, an AIG excess insurer urged a Texas federal judge to rule that a Liberty Mutual subsidiary should pay to resolve a personal injury suit stemming from a $34 million verdict, claiming that Liberty Mutual’s subsidiary didn’t settle the case within its policy limits.

 For simple property damage claims resulting from minor accidents, we recommend you follow the standard Liberty Mutual claims process.
-However, in the case of a personal injury claim against Liberty Mutual, we suggest that you contact a trusted legal expert to help you evaluate your options.
+However, in the case of a personal injury claim against Liberty Mutual, we suggest that you contact a trusted Houston car accident attorney to help you evaluate your options.

 How to contact the Liberty Mutual Claims Department